-Psychiatry is considered an excellent career.
+Psychiatry is considered an excellent career that does not additionally require a PhD.
 Although the career path to becoming a psychiatrist is lengthy, many consider it well worth the hard work.
 Psychiatrists generally are able to spend a large amount of time working with patients directly.
 Additionally, Psychiatrists can both diagnose and treat patients.
 The ability to directly impact a patient’s life and mental health and see clinical improvement in patients makes the job very rewarding.
 Additionally, compared to most careers in medicine, psychiatry has a very good lifestyle with less time spent on call plus Monday through Friday working hours.

 Is Psychiatry in high demand?